 Christa Baxter, Deputy Chief Election Officer

-Candidates running for the office of MAYOR and COUNCILLOR must meet the following qualifications:
+Candidates running for the office of Town of Sidney MAYOR and COUNCILLOR and Saanich School District No. 63 SCHOOL TRUSTEE must meet the following qualifications:

 - 18 years of age or older on general voting day;